 I knew there was something big that I wasn't getting which enabled some photographers to make the pictures I wanted to make and not knowing it (or even what it was) was really leaving my cheese out in the wind.
 When you hear them say things like "it's not about the gear" - don't get frustrated like I did for so long.
 They are right; It is good advice but it doesn't say what it IS all about.
 Enter Strobist.com: Lighting is what photography is all about and Strobist is your ticket to getting good lighting, anywhere, on the cheap.
-As David says, "It's not an equipment thing.
-It's a brain thing."
+As David says,

 When I got the chance to meet The Man himself while he was in town on The Flash Bus tour and had an opportunity to get a photo with him, my first instinct was to just put the camera on full auto everything, get a quick snapshot, and get out of the way for the next person who wanted to meet him.
 But from what I knew about him from his blog, that isn't what he is like.
 Instead, I applied (at least some of) what he has taught me.